Biblical and Talmudic units of measurement: Volume

 The Israelite system of powder/liquid volume measurements corresponds exactly with the Babylonian system.
 Unlike the Egyptian system, which has units for multiples of 1, 10, 20, 40, 80, and 160 of the base unit, the Babylonian system is founded on multiples of 6 and 10, namely units of 1, 12, 24, 60, 72 (60 plus 12), 120, and 720.
 The basic unit was the mina, which was defined as 1 sixtieth of a maris, which itself was the quantity of water equal in weight to a light royal talent; the maris was thus equal to about 30.3 litres, and hence the mina is equal to about 0.505 litres.
 In the Israelite system, the term log is used in place of the Babylonian mina but the measurement is otherwise the same.

 Although they both use the log as the basic unit, the Israelites differentiated their systems of volume measure between dry and liquid states.

 Dry measure

-For dry measurement, or what is simply a measure of capacity rather than of weight, the smallest unit of which is the beitza (egg), followed by the log (לג), (followed by the kab (קב), followed by the se'ah (סאה), followed by the ephah (איפה), followed by the lethek (לתך), and finally by the kor (כור).
-The lethek is mentioned only once in the Masoretic Text, and the Septuagint translates it by the Greek term nebeloinou, meaning wine-skin.
+For dry measurement, or more specifically a measure of capacity rather than of weight, the smallest unit is the beitza (egg), followed by the log (לג), followed by the kab (קב), followed by the se'ah (סאה), followed by the ephah (איפה), followed by the lethek (לתך), and finally by the kor (כור).
+The lethek is mentioned only once in the Masoretic Text, and the Septuagint translates it by the Greek term nebeloinou (νέβελ οἴνου), meaning wine-skin.
 These measurements were related as follows: